Skip to main content

 View more for this country:

-Though these laws are rarely enforced, they contribute to the pervasive antipathy toward LGBTIQ people in Saint Lucia.
+The court’s ruling is a significant advance for the rights of LGBTIQ persons in Saint Lucia because even though the laws were rarely enforced, they contributed to the pervasive antipathy toward LGBTIQ people in Saint Lucia.
 LGBTIQ people are at risk for violence and discrimination based on their sexual orientation and/or gender identity.
-The laws criminalizing gross indecency and buggery are currently being challenged at the High Court of Justice.

 LGBTIQ visibility and activism have increased in the last decade, even as some Christian groups continue to campaign against the human rights of LGBTIQ people.
 Representation in the media is mixed, but there is a growing prevalence of curious, neutral, and even positive representation.